Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 The last part of the name, `-PLUMED-2.9.0-noPython-CPU`, is called the version suffix.
-Version suffixes are typically used to distinguish different builds of the same version of the package.
+Version suffixes are typically used to distinguish different builds of the same package version.
 In this case, it indicates that it is a build of the 2022.5 version purely for CPU and also includes PLUMED as we have also builds without PLUMED (which is not compatible with every GROMACS version).